 Swimwear

 Don’t forget swimwear!
-With so many stunning beaches around Thailand’s islands it would be a shame not to take advantage of them!
+With so many impressive beaches around Thailand’s islands it would be a shame not to take advantage of them!
 Pack at least two swimsuits so you have one drying while wearing the other – this way you’ll always have something dry when heading out for an afternoon dip in the ocean.

 Accessories